 More states recognize the medical value of cannabis, the market is catching up to the demand of introducing exciting new ways to consume.
 Cannabis flower is the most recognized old school way.
-Yet, many opt for a more discrete and orderless way of consuming.
+Yet, many opt for a more discrete and oderless way of consuming.
 Vaporizers offer consumers more potent concentrations of THC, tetrahydrocannabinol.
 While some offer CBD, cannabidiol vapes.
-Smoking has been the ideal way of consumption for years.
-Yet the market is booming with new ways of ingesting cannabis.
+Smoking has been the ideal way of consumption for years, yet the market is booming with new ways of ingesting cannabis.
 These new changes provides the discretion of being masked as gummy bears, lollipops and baked goods.
 Equally important are the more innovative ways such as patches, soft gel capsules, fruit juices and even herbal teas.
 With all these products in mind, how risky would it be to travel with cannabis domestically or internationally?

 DOMESTIC AIR TRAVEL WITH CANNABIS